I can be Little Miss Sunshine all day and night, but if my ex decides to pull a jerk move, what am I going to do about it?

 So, how’s that working out?

-For the most part, I would say that taking the high road pays dividends:
+For the most part, I would say being the bigger person pays dividends:

 My kids see the example of me always be willing to compromise, talk or share.
 They know that I’m reasonable and not the one standing in the way of making things happen.